jgon91/centralcoast/README.md

 # Starting Steps

-Follow this steps to get ready to work
+Follow this links to get ready to work

+- Check out our Heroku deployment process on this [link](https://github.com/HeavyConnected/api/blob/master/docs/Heroku.md)